UAE: Residents who plan to move to US face uncertainty ahead of presidential election

 Former US President and Republican presidential candidate Donald Trump (L) and US Vice President and Democratic presidential candidate Kamala Harris (R).
 Photo: AFP

-However, some UAE residents planning to move to the US are grappling with immigration uncertainties, particularly regarding their green card process.
+As the world watches the tight race between Donald Trump and Kamala Harris unfold, some UAE residents who are planning to move to the US are grappling with immigration uncertainties — particularly regarding their green card process.

 With new leadership, shifting political landscapes, and potential policy changes on the horizon, people are carefully considering the implications this election may have on their future.